allegheny-college-cmpsc-101-fall-2023/container-cloning/writing/reflection.md

 ## Program Understanding

-### Explain every component of the following function signature

-TODO: Provide a detailed response to this question in at least one paragraph

-`def remove_duplicates(list_one: List[Any], list_two: List[Any]) -> Tuple[List[Any], List[Any]]`

-### Explain every component of the following function signature

-TODO: Provide a detailed response to this question in at least one paragraph

-`def test_remove_duplicates() -> bool`

 ### What were the defect(s) in the `remove_duplicates` function?
 How did you find and fix it?

 TODO: Provide a detailed response to this question in at least one paragraph

-### Compare and contrast the use of Pytest and the "tests" in this program
+### Explain the complexity of deepcopy

 TODO: Provide a detailed response to this question in at least one paragraph

-TODO: Please ensure that your response is different from the last time that this question was asked
-TODO: Please refer to specific source code examples to support your response
+### Explain the complexity of `in`

+TODO: Provide a detailed response to this question in at least one paragraph

+### Explain the complexity of .remove()

+TODO: Provide a detailed response to this question in at least one paragraph

+### Explain the complexity of .append()

+TODO: Provide a detailed response to this question in at least one paragraph

+### Explain the complexity of tuple concatenation with +=

+TODO: Provide a detailed response to this question in at least one paragraph